gholt-aws/managerreadme/README.md

 In short, the following 3 points sum up a large part of my management approach.

 ### 1. Our relationship is an alliance
 Your relationship with me as a manager is a mutually beneficial deal for both of us.
 Our goal is to add value to each other, and we will help each other be successful.
-I will help you grow in your career and help you become more valuable to Unity while you make Unity successful.
+I will help you grow in your career and help you become more valuable to the company while you make the company successful.
 Our alliance may take on several forms, and we should be clear with each other on how we help each other's success.

 For more on an alliance as a manager/employee relationship, check out http://www.theallianceframework.com/ - Reid Hoffman from linkedin created the framework, and I've found a lot of value in using this as a framework to describe how I work with people in my organization.

 ### 2. Balance independence and coaching
 Regardless of whether you work 10 feet from me or 10,000 kilometers, your success relies on your independence and autonomy.
 My role as a manager is to provide a framework you can work in (e.g. help define your role and mission), and then get out of your way.
-Unity employees are capable of working with others and figuring things out - I'm here for guidance, coaching, and to help otherwise as needed.
+You are capable of working with others and figuring things out - I'm here for guidance, coaching, and to help otherwise as needed.
 If you have questions - or need advice - or just someone to bounce an idea off of, I'm always available.
 I will also step in and apply additional guidance from time to time.
 It doesn't mean you've made a mistake or you're doing something wrong - it just means that I spotted an opportunity where I think I can help you.
 The One Minute Manager (https://en.wikipedia.org/wiki/The_One_Minute_Manager) also covers a lot of this philosophy.

 ### 3. Improvement is a Prioirity
 I use two different frameworks to think about employee growth.
 The first is from Max Landsberg - but I first read about it in Michael Lopp's fantastic book, Managing Humans (http://managinghumans.com/).
 It's a quadrant of skill and will.
 You may spend time in each of the parts of the quadrant from time to time, but my role as a manager / coach is to guide you towards high skill, high will work as much as possible.
-This is where you provide the most value to Unity, and where your strengths and skills grow the fastest.
+This is where you provide the most value and where your strengths and skills grow the fastest.

 ![skill and will](http://www.leadershipissues.com/wp-content/uploads/2016/02/will.gif "skill and will")